cclib/cclib.github.io/_sources/data_notes.txt

 .. _`numpy.inf`: http://docs.scipy.org/doc/numpy-1.8.1/user/misc.html#ieee-754-floating-point-special-values

 .. index::
-    single: geomtry optimization; geovalues (attribute)
+    single: geomtry optimisation; geovalues (attribute)

 geovalues
 ---------

 These are the current values for the criteria used to determine whether a geometry has converged in the course of a geometry optimisation.
 It is an array of dimensions ``m x n``, where ``m`` is the number of geometry optimisation iterations and ``n`` the number of target criteria.

-Note that many programs print atomic coordinates before and after a geomtry optimization, which means that there will not necessarily be ``m`` elements in ``atomcoords``_.
+Note that many programs print atomic coordinates before and after a geomtry optimisation, which means that there will not necessarily be ``m`` elements in ``atomcoords``_.

-If the optimization has finished successfully, the values in the last row should be smaller than the values in geotargets_ (unless the convergence criteria require otherwise).
+If the optimisation has finished successfully, the values in the last row should be smaller than the values in geotargets_ (unless the convergence criteria require otherwise).

 hessian
 -------